 Neclord the vampire from Suikoden I and Suikoden II.
 There once existed a place called Blue Moon Village, which was inhabited by peaceful vampires whose thirst for blood was satiated by the presence of the Blue Moon Rune.
 Neclord, in his lust for power, allowed himself to be turned into a vampire, ingratiated himself into the village, then stole the rune from the village’s altar.
 This resulted in the vampires of the town being forced to choose between killing people to extend their lives, or perish themselves.
 Desiring more power still, Neclord joined forces with Windy and decimated places like the Village of the Hidden Rune to obtain more True Runes.
 He also, on a whim, attacked the village of North Window, killing and zombifying all its inhabitants to use as his undead army.
 He later did the same thing to the soldiers of Lorimar Fortress after Windy made him Lorimar’s governor.
 As governor, Neclord demanded that his people sacrifice him one young girl a year to be his bride.
 Their screams from his castle could be heard by the villagers.
 After his defeat in Suikoden I, Neclord returned to North Window and began abducting women who strayed too close to the village.
 When Viktor, a former North Window resident, returns to seek revenge on Neclord, Neclord responds by reviving Viktor’s Love Interest, Daisy, whom Neclord had murdered.
 Neclord offered to bring Daisy back to life in exchange for the sword Viktor was going to use to kill him, however Viktor realized the dead couldn't be brought back except as zombies, and killed Daisy himself causing Neclord to flee.
 Eventually, Neclord attacked Tinto City, hoping to take it over and make a new zombie kingdom for himself.
 During this time he also abducted Lo Wen and Lilly Pendragon, the daughter of Tinto’s mayor, to be his brides.

-Zoran Lazarevic from Uncharted 2: Among Thieves.
+Uncharted 2: Among Thieves: Zoran Lazarevic is the Big Bad.
 From the backstory we learn he's a known war criminal, responsible for murder and torture on a large scale.
 The first time you see this guy up close, he shoots Jeff, Elena's wounded cameraman, whom Nate has been trying to carry to safety for a level.
-After failing to kill Drake when the latter boarded his train, he attacks the village Drake had been staying at, killing many civillians in the process.
+After failing to kill Drake when the latter boarded his train, he attacks the village Drake had been staying at, killing many civilians in the process.
 Later on, when Nate tries to pull a Put Down Your Gun and Step Away by taking one of Lazarevic's men captive, he simply laughs and shoots the hostage in the head after giving a speech about how Hitler, Stalin, Genghis Khan and Pol Pot were all "great men" because they "had the will to do what other men would not."

-Valkyria Chronicles II ups the ante with Baldren Gassenarl, the scion of the Gassenarl family, a noble house who is using the dissent and Fantastic Racism among Gallia's nobility to dethrone Archduchess Cordelia and take Gallia's throne for themselves.
+Valkyria Chronicles II: Baldren Gassenarl is the scion of the Gassenarl family, a noble house which is using the dissent and Fantastic Racism among Gallia's nobility to dethrone Archduchess Cordelia and take Gallia's throne for themselves.
 Already at the start of the game, Baldren and his bunch of terrorists are seen happily slaughtering their way through defenseless Darcsen villages in the name of "racial purity."
-When their revolution actually succeeds and Baldren, upon discovering that his father Gilbert didn't really believe all the racial superiority crap he was spouting, and was just using it as a front for his own power trip, murders him in cold blood and takes the power for himself, starting even more ruthless anti-Darcsen campaigns.
-At the end of the October mission, Baldren orders a group of Darcsen workers and civilians to be buried alive in the ragnite mines along with Squad G, leaving them to die a horrible death if not for Cosette and her Epiphany Therapy.
+When their revolution actually succeeds and Baldren, upon discovering that his father Gilbert didn't really believe all the racial superiority crap he was spouting, and was just using it as a front for his own power trip, kills him in cold blood and takes the power for himself, starting even more ruthless anti-Darcsen campaigns.
+At the end of the October mission, Baldren orders a group of Darcsen workers and civilians to be Buried Alive in the ragnite mines along with Squad G, leaving them to die a horrible death if not for Cosette and her Epiphany Therapy.

-Lezard Valeth of Valkyrie Profile is the heroine's Stalker with a Crush with a twisted, self-absorbed idea of love.
-In order to lure the valkyrie Lenneth to him, Lezard seeks out his former magic teacher and turns her husband into a monster so he murders her, gloating that at least they have a 'lifetime of love' behind them to have enjoyed.
+Valkyrie Profile: Lezard Valeth is the heroine's Stalker with a Crush with a twisted, self-absorbed idea of love.
+In order to lure the valkyrie Lenneth to him, Lezard seeks out his former magic teacher and turns her husband into a monster so he murders her, gloating that at least they have a "lifetime of love" behind them to have enjoyed.
 Pursuing Lezard, Lenneth discovers a factory he's created of homunculi, kidnapping beings and experimenting on them to remove their souls and create his supply.
 After this, he promptly murders someone who was closing in on his secrets by freezing her body when she's astral projecting, trapping her spirit outside.
 In the second game, Lezard manipulates all of time, devours Odin himself and rips out Lenneth's soul to fuse it with his own and remake the world in his own image as the supreme creator.

-Andrei the Tzimisce from Vampire: The Masquerade – Bloodlines.
-As Archbishop of the L.A. branch of the Sabbat, Andrei takes the Sabbat’s ideals of embracing their inner Beast and renouncing their humanity to a whole new level.
+Vampire: The Masquerade – Bloodlines: Andrei the Tzimisce, as Archbishop of the L.A. branch of the Sabbat, takes the Sabbat’s ideals of embracing their inner Beast and renouncing their humanity to a whole new level.
 Andrei lives in a house that he has decorated with body parts in order to make it resemble his ancestral estate.
 The walls are coated with bloodied human flesh and the furniture is made from bones and organs.
 Equal parts Evil Sorcerer and Mad Scientist, Andrei uses live people and vampires as materials in his construction of the monstrous abominations that serve as his soldiers.
 He then tests the killing capacity of these monsters by unleashing them on defenseless mortals, with his ultimate goal being to use them to wage war against the Camarilla.
 In particular he plans on wiping out the Nosferatu in order to "gouge out the eyes of the Camarilla."
 Also, should the player not send away their ghoul friend/lover, Heather Poe, then, upon reaching the Sabbat’s lair, the player will arrive just in time see Heather brutally murdered by Andrei’s goons.

 Gul'dan is a power-hungry orc who voluntarily corrupted his people into a bloodthirsty horde which he secretly controls, planned the draenei genocide and brought the orcs into Azeroth so they could trigger two wars.
 He also created Garona as a "breeding experiment" between an orc soldier and a female draenei prisoner, after which she was magically aged, tortured and mind controlled into becoming his personnal assassin.
 Finally, he betrayed the Horde to follow his own goals, which caused the defeat of the orcs.
 Even after his death his evil lingered around his skull, corrupting everything around it.